Who we are:

 - Experience incorporating the perspectives of multiple communities, including communities of color, in the consideration of impacts and outcomes of a decision-making process.

-- An understanding of the concepts of institutional and structural racism and bias and their impact on underserved and underrepresented communities.
+- An understanding of the concepts of institutional and structural racism and bias and their impact on under-served and underrepresented communities is preferred.

 - Strong communication skills, including basic business writing skills, ability to facilitate and train, be an active listener, ability to represent CSH externally and internally.